 Anyone looking for a comprehensive guideline, the CDC has offered a detailed breakdown on how they can protect themselves, prevent COVID-19 from spreading, as well as protect others.
 The recommendations are outlined with bullet points and easy to grasp graphics.

 The Whitehouse put together Coronavirus.gov, a website with resources for traveling citizens, households, healthcare professionals and businesses.
-They also made The President's Coronavirus Guidelines for America easily accessible.

 The President urges the public to take 15 Days of Action to Slow the Spread.
 This visual guidance piece follows many of the same content guidelines as the Ipsos whitepaper mentioned above, by presenting guidelines in a very straight forward, accessible way.
 The copy is also motivational in nature and tone, attempting to urge citizens to do their part in slowing the pandemic by staying home if they feel sick, and avoiding large gatherings of people.